The program grew out of an early 1990's lead abatement program sponsored

 Policy:

-There is a modified contractor’s pollution liability policy.
-It
+There is a modified contractor’s pollution liability

-provides occurrence coverage to give completed operations for up to one
+policy.
+It provides occurrence coverage to give completed

-year after the policy expires on jobs completed during the policy period.
+on jobs completed during the policy period.
+The policy

-Lead, Asbestos, PCB's etc.).
-Defense cost is outside the limit.
+covered. (i.e.: Lead, Asbestos, PCB's etc.).
+Defense cost

-The policy is written to run concurrent with the grant, and therefore
+The policy is written to run concurrent with the grant, and therefore is usually

-is usually multiple years, but the aggregate limit is for the policy
+multiple years, but the aggregate limit is for the policy term, not an annual

-term, not an annual aggregate per ISO language are available, for an
+aggregate per ISO language are available, for an additional charge of 10%.

-additional charge of 10%.
-It is common to have the policy period to read:
+It is common to have the policy period to read: from x/x/00 - x/x/00, or until

-XXXX, which ever occurs first.
+100 units are abated under Grant number XXXX, which ever occurs first.

 Marketing:

-placing Environmental Insurance Coverage's since 1986 and has a national
+Insurance Coverage's since 1986 and has a national reputation in the Environmental

-reputation in the Environmental Marketplace, contact him today for more
+Marketplace, contact him today for more information.

-Contact us today to get your quote!
+Contact Us today to get your quote!

 |